Personal & Culinary Services

 Online Personal & Culinary Services Programs

-In 2019-2020, 2,154 schools offered a personal and culinary services program of some type.
+In the 2019-2020 academic year, 2,154 schools offered some type of personal and culinary services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|